 A gentleman named Trevor Wright retired and cast these gems as a hobby in small quantities.
 Although the kits are not perhaps up to today’s fine art

 models, he produced some rare and unusual vehicles.
 Apparently not remade since these kits were new in the 80's / 90's (?).
+It is understood that some of his moulds came

 UNKNOWN